 2. HOW WE COLLECT INFORMATION ABOUT YOU

-We collect information each time you contact us; for example, when you sign-up to receive our prayer letters, make a donation, book to attend an event, purchase an item, or send us an email.
+We collect information each time you contact us; for example, when you sign-up to receive our prayer letters, make a donation, book to attend an event, purchase a resource, or send us an email.

 Christian Friends of Israel UK does not receive or hold any credit or debit card details for payments made through our website.
 Those payments are handled separately by Sage Pay.

-Any card details provided to us on paper, or over the phone, are destroyed as soon as the payment has been processed, we do not retain such details.
+Any card details provided to us over the phone are destroyed as soon as the payment has been processed, we do not retain such details.

 3. WHY WE COLLECT INFORMATION ABOUT YOU